ICC4103-202010-WebTech/course-project-mayer-traverso/README.md

   - see the chats he has with different people

-  - see the organizations and through it the events and users that belong to that organization
+  - see the organizations and the events and users that belong to the organization

   - see the upcoming events as well as the guests and comments of the event